abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 )
 ```

-Everything look good BUT above JSX pattern has one challenge we need to deal with.
+Everything look good BUT above JSX pattern has one challenge that we need to deal with.
-I will cover the challenge and solution after we done with "extendable" part.
+I will cover the challenge and the solution after we done with "extendable" part.

 ### Extendable
-In Human JavaScript book, wrote by the author of the phenomenal backbone framework called Ampersand --Henrik Joreteg

-Henrik give the best reason to uncoupled component with the app that invoking it:
+In Human JavaScript book, the author give the best reason to uncoupled reusable stuff with the invokers:

 > it's very easy to fall into the trap of tightly coupling your application to
 > that particular client.This makes it much harder to build other clients,